PATTERN: style of cause, neutral citation, pinpoint [if needed], judge [if needed].

 "Indexed as": for recent cases, an "indexed as" title will appear at the beginning of a case.
 If you are ever in doubt as to what the style of cause for a case should be, this is a useful bit of information.
 Check the first page of the judgment and if the case has an "indexed as" reference, use it for citation purposes.

-Reference to the Crown: As an element of constitutional monarchy, Canadian executive government authority is formally vested in the Queen, hence the use of "R" for the Latin word for queen, regina, in legal citations.
-This is used mainly for criminal cases prosecuted by the state, although you may also see R as part of a citation for a civil case, in place of such terms as "The Queen", "The Queen in right of," etc.
+Reference to the Crown: As an element of constitutional monarchy, Canadian executive government authority is formally vested in the King, hence the use of R for the Latin word for king, rex, in legal citations (or, formerly, R meaning regina or queen).
+This is used mainly for criminal cases prosecuted by the state, although you may also see R as part of a citation for a civil case, in place of such terms as "The Queen", "The King", "The Queen in right of," etc.

 Use the neutral citation as given by the court.